The Cornwall We Want

 Social housing

-by Localmaid, almost 4 years ago
+by Localmaid, over 4 years ago

 I fear for my daughter's future, if anything happened to me she would not be allowed to stay in our home which is a housing association property.
 The private rents are unaffordable and shocking for what you pay for.
 I wouldn't swap with her, I feel so sorry for her generation for what previous generations have done.
 Councils sold houses and we're supposed to build new one's with the profits, SO WHERE ARE THEY?????